NobleMajo/codec/README.md

 The CodeC environment consists of several software components, all of which work together to create a complete environment for the users.

-This `README.md` that you read right now is wirten in a CodeC environment:
+This `README.md` that you read right now is written in a CodeC environment:
 ![Makrdown](./docs/img/codec-markdown-preview.png)

 # base